 6. Intermittent fasting helps with cellular repair.

 Fasting helps to repair and replace damaged cells in the body.
 New batteries can reduce the production of free radicals which can easily damage the cells by their oxidative effects.
-The repair of worn out cells reduces aging and improve the body’s resistance against stress.
+The repair of worn-out cells reduces aging and improves the body’s resistance against stress.